In this post we discuss Andy Murray’s hip injury and why so many former players require joint replacement surgery.

 Joint surgery and former players.

-Inevitably this news has prompted former players to discuss their injuries in the media and it’s this that has been most surprising to me.
+Inevitably this news has prompted former players to discuss their injuries in the media.
+This has been eye opening to say the least.

 Ivan Lendl, Murray’s current coach recently revealed that he had both hips replaced at the age of 56.
 He cited this as one of the main reasons he was unable to travel over the last couple of years to support Murray.